Cameronsplaze/AWS-ContainerManager/ContainerManager/leaf_stack_group/README.md

-# Leaf Stack - Container Manager Core
+# Leaf Stack Group - Container Manager Core

 This is the core of the Container Manager.
 It's the AWS Architecture that runs the container, along with spinning it up/down when needed.
-Multiple `leaf_stack`'s can be deployed together, one for each each container.
+Multiple `leaf_stack_group`'s can be deployed together, one for each each container.

+Each `leaf_stack_group` is made up of three stacks, working together to manage a single container.

 A simple TLDR diagram can be found back one level in [../README.md](../README.md#leaf-stack-summary)

 ## CDK Architecture

-How the leaf stack links together and works:
+How the leaf stack links together and work (View this in GitHub directly for zoom controls and everything):

 ```mermaid
 %% Solid docs on Mermaid: https://content.mermaidchart.com/diagram-syntax/flowchart/